 HDR (High yielding, Digestible and disease Resistant) is a blend of late maturing meadow fescues that were developed so dairy and beef producers could provide high energy grass for their livestock.
 HDR varieties were selected for high yields, digestibility, and high energy.
 This blend thrives in the continental climate of North America that is characterized by very hot summers and very cold winters.
 HDR contains the most disease resistant meadow fescues varieties on the market.
-These varieties establish quickly, and are a great companion for alfalfa, red clover, and white clover.

 Highly productive, winter-hardy, perennial bunch grass with long and slender, bright green, and succulent leaves.
 Softer-leaved and more palatable than tall fescue.
 More persistent than perennial ryegrass with equal nutrition but stronger summer production under hot, dry conditions.